1234zou/MOKIT/README.md

 ```

 Then
 `brew install ansatzx/homebrew-mokit/mokit`

 Or `brew tap ansatzx/homebrew-mokit` and then `brew install mokit`.

-Finally, follow caveats guides, add these commmand in your zsh/bash/fish etc. profile.
+Finally, follow caveats guides, add the following in your zsh(bash/fish etc.) profile.
 ```
 export MOKIT_ROOT="$(brew --prefix)/Cellar/mokit/master"
 export PATH=$MOKIT_ROOT/bin:$PATH
 export PYTHONPATH=$MOKIT_ROOT:$PYTHONPATH
 export LD_LIBRARY_PATH=$MOKIT_ROOT/mokit/lib:$LD_LIBRARY_PATH
 ```

+If you have no access to network, but still don't want to compile MOKIT manually,
+you can try option 3.

 ### Option 3: Use Pre-compiled MOKIT
 * Prerequisites:
     - You need to have a Python3 environment and NumPy.